beer-garden/brewtils/UPGRADING.md

 Previously `__version__` was imported into the top-level brewtils `__init__.py` as `generated_version`.
 This will be maintained for compatibility, but note that `__version__` is now listed in the package's `__all__`, whereas `generated_version` is not.

+### Other
+All the stuff that doesn't fit anywhere else!

 #### Ridiculous class `__init__` signatures
 Previously several classes (most notably `Plugin` and all three HTTP clients) defined huge lists of `kwargs`.
 These have mostly been collapsed into `**kwargs`.
 The docstrings still list all the valid keyword parameters, so this change helps remove some redundancy.
 It also removes the possibility of passing those arguments positionally, which is almost always not a good idea.